bluedynamics/agx.sphinx/docs/source/developers/under_the_hood.rst

 Naming Conventions
 ------------------

+The packages of the agx suite are named according to their function.
 There exist several namespaces which contain core components and logical groups of components.
 Please follow the naming conventions when providing your own modules.